Showing posts sorted by date for query rogue. Sort by relevance Show all posts

 Achievements

 That's right, every game you play is a chance to complete some type of achievement.
-Everything you can imagine from the game is featured and archived into an alphabetical list.
-This includes all encounters you've successfully overcome plus silly ones like filling up your inventory, starving yourself, and a chest grabber (I kid you not).
-A superb addition!
+Everything you can imagine from the game is featured and archived in an alphabetical list.
+This includes all encounters you've successfully overcome, like beating a Kestrel (yikes!).
+Plus silly ones like filling up your inventory, starving yourself, and a chest grabber (lol - I kid you not).
+Whatever, this is a superb addition!

-Again, because it's WIP, some of the artwork is absent, I hope this is finished for the next release.
-It's a brilliant feature of the entire game and the artwork is glorious using a dark, gothic effect.
-Actually, it's jaw-dropping pixel art.
+Again, it's WIP, and some of the artwork is absent.
+I hope this is finished for the next release.
+It's a great feature of the game, and the artwork is glorious, using a dark, gothic effect.
+Jaw-dropping pixel art.

 Aesthetics

-As you can tell from my enthusiasm in the previous section, I love the graphics.
-Thankfully, the game itself is also fantastic thanks to the sheer variety of the skins.
+As you can tell from my enthusiasm, I love the graphics.
+Thankfully, the game is also fantastic, thanks to the sheer variety of the skins.
 It's funny, but when I first began playing Nano Cave, I was weirdly impressed with its authentic ASCII display.
 I hardly use that now because I can select older computers like the Apple II, PC CGA, Amstrad CPC, and Sinclair ZX81.
 These are gorgeous and drastically change the game's appearance.

 The Atari ST skin is best - because it is.
 But you should still experiment and check out the others.
-I like the C64 graphics - please don't shoot me.
-Pépé has blown me away with these skins and it's great having this variety.
-This idea is far beyond great and I imagine it took some effort to fully implement.
-A monumental feature I never expected!!
+I like them all, but the C64 graphics are my second fave - please don't shoot me.
+Pépé has blown me away with these skins, and the variety is great.
+This idea is far beyond what I imagined; a monumental feature I never expected!!

 As for the audio, there are no effects - not that I expected any.
-Instead, we have music composed by one of my favourite musicians, Mathieu Stempell (DMA-SC).
+Instead, we have music composed by one of my favourite musicians, Mathieu Stempell.
 Sometimes background music doesn't suit a game, sometimes it gets disabled, and sometimes it's rubbish.
 Not here.
-The background music is superb and perfect for a rogue's adventure.
+It's fantastic and perfect for a rogue's adventure.

-Oh yes, not only do we have a new #roguelike but it has funky sounds & pixels!!
+Not only do we have a new #roguelike, but it has funky sounds & pixels!!
 Screenshot time...

 Sadly, I had lots of quirks using an emulator.
 Ran a zillion times better on my real ST.